b3n3d3tt4/basics/README.md

 ## 📦 How to Use
 After importing the file in your code (e.g. as `import basicfunc as bf`), you can use any function directly.

-In the repository you can also find a Jupyter Notebook called `bfexamples.ipynb` where there is an example for each of the functions of the library, please have a look at it
+In the repository you can also find a Jupyter Notebook called `bfexamples.ipynb` where there is an example for each of the functions of the library, please have a look at it.

 ## ⚙️ An example
 For example if you want to use the function called normal to fit a gaussian function over some data with a normal trend you can write in your code what follows: